 First grade is the commencement of formal schooling marked by children's new interest in learning.
 Students establish good habits of classroom life and work that will form the basis for all subsequent learning at school.
 The students and teacher build the foundation for an ever-deepening relationship while forming a socially cohesive group during this special year of beginnings.

 In the opening assembly of the year, each first grader is welcomed by an upper class student - sometimes a big brother or sister - who presents them with a rose and ushers them across the Rainbow Bridge.
 Waiting on the other side of the bridge with a warm hug and an enriching story is the Grade One Class Teacher.

-Traditions - seasonal celebrations, festivals and school performances - play a major role in Waldorf education.
+Seasonal celebrations, such as festivals and school performances, play a major role in Waldorf education.
 They help build bonds between students, give students an opportunity to look to the future, and connect the whole school community.
 They build a memory of the school experience, just as we all mark our lives in terms of significant moments and rites of passage.

 Lines & Curves

 After greeting each student at the door with a warm handshake, the First Grade Teacher introduces the class to the basic building blocks of language, math, visual arts and music: the straight line and the curve.
 Slowly and carefully drawing these figures in chalk, the teacher imparts a significance to the lesson that many Waldorf students can recount years later.

 Learning to read at Waldorf is fun.
 Students learn to recognize and write letters using various media - writing them, forming them in flexible material, and manipulating sculpted letters into words.
 They are internalizing one of the essentials of reading through a vivid interactive experience.